 A typical cold will last about 10 days.
 During the life of the cold, it can seem to actually get worse.
 How do you know when to wait it out, when to seek medical care, or when to try other treatments?

 The common cold is an upper respiratory infection caused by a virus that creates inflammation in the nose and throat.
-Symptoms include a runny nose, sore throat, cough, watery eyes, sneezing, congestion, headaches, fatigue, and sometimes a mild, low-grade fever.
+Symptoms include a runny nose, sore throat, cough, watery eyes, sneezing, congestion, headaches, fatigue, and sometimes a low-grade fever.

-- Drink plenty of fluids
+- drink plenty of fluids

-- Suck on cough drops or lozenges medicated with menthol or camphor
+- suck on cough drops or lozenges medicated with menthol or camphor

-- Avoid alcoholic or caffeinated beverages as they increase the risk of dehydration
+- avoid alcoholic or caffeinated beverages as they increase the risk of dehydration

-- Try saline nasal sprays if needed to clear the nose and sinuses
+- try saline nasal sprays if needed to clear the nose and sinuses

-- Get plenty of rest
+- get plenty of rest

 Try these treatments to ease your symptoms:

-- To loosen congestion, sit over a bowl of hot water, place a towel over your head, and inhale the steam.
+To loosen congestion, sit over a bowl of hot water, place a towel over your head, and inhale the steam.
 A hot, steamy shower may also help.
 You can also use a vaporizer or humidifier in your room to loosen congestion and help you sleep.

 Try hot beverages with honey to soothe throat pain, or gargle with warm salt water.
 For a cough, try an over-the-counter expectorant.
 An expectorant is a drug that bring up mucus and other material from the lungs.

 Pain relievers like acetaminophen and ibuprofen can help with fever and headaches.
 Do not give aspirin to children under the age of 19, as it has been associated with the risk of a rare but serious illness called Reye's syndrome.